In the web client you will find the option under "Configuration" data Storage

 - Rule-based, automatic archiving of data based on specific properties

-- Adhoc archiving of data by owner or admin.
+- Adhoc archiving of data by the data owner or the administrator.

-The archiving function is fundamentally different from stub-file based methods because it seeks a true separation of "obsolete" data.
+The archiving function is fundamentally different from stub-file-based methods because it seeks to truly separate data that is no longer needed.

 The basic configuration described here provides basic settings for the functionality.
 The assignment of Policy or AdHoc jobs takes place directly at the directory level in the tree of the respective project in the Web client.